-During the 2013 financial year, the Fremantle Community Bank[®] Branch experienced steady growth amidst continued economic instability and interest rate competition.
+During the 2014 financial year, the Fremantle Community Bank[®] Branch experienced steady growth amidst continued volatility of the economy and interest rate competition.
 The branch experienced growth of \$6 million, with the following end of year totals:

-- \$42.8 million of deposit funds
+- \$40.5 million of deposit funds

-- \$67.9 million of loan funds
+- \$61.2 million of loan funds

-- \$111.3 million in total funds under management.
+- \$110.8 million in total funds under management.

-While these rates of growth are slightly lower than experienced in the previous financial year, they nevertheless demonstrate solid performance in a challenging financial environment.
+While these rates of growth are slightly lower than experienced in the previous financial year, they nevertheless demonstrated solid performance in a challenging financial environment.

-Customer numbers have risen to 2,136, while our transaction numbers in branch have continued to drop.
+Customer numbers have risen to 2,329, while our transaction numbers in branch have continued to drop.
 This reflects the shift to online transactions as the preferred method of transacting by the majority of our customers.
-Bendigo and Adelaide Bank has responded to this trend in a number of ways, including the enhancement of our online offering scheduled to go live in September.
+Bendigo and Adelaide Bank has responded to this trend in a number of ways, including the enhancement of our online offering and the introduction of new products in our merchant range.